microconfig/microconfig-idea-plugin/README.md

 #### Jump to component

-`Jump to component` supports navigation from `#inlude component` line.
+`Jump to component` supports navigation from `#include component` line.
 Once chosen from the menu or on the hotkey press it will try to find `component` in 'components' directory and open the corresponding file inside.

 Also it can jump to a component referenced in a placeholder like `${component@key}`.
 To choose a placeholder just place your cursor inside `{}`.